-Craving for something, buy the ingredients and cook.
-Is your travel plan have been put on hold, try a recipe of the place you wanted to visit or try a dairy free sweets check my article here.
+Craving for something, buy the ingredients, and cook.
+If your travel plan has been put on hold, try a recipe of the place you wanted to visit or try dairy-free sweets check my recipes here.

 4. Get More Sleep

 Reduce your blue light exposure in the evening.
-Limit using phone an hour before you sleep, put it in silent mode and enjoy extra sleep especially on weekends.
+Limit using your phone an hour before you sleep, put it in silent mode, and enjoy extra sleep especially on weekends.
 Try taking a nap on weekends instead of browsing your social media.

 5. Turn Off Social Media Notifications